 Updated December 30, 2011

 This blog post was mentioned on A Sprinkle of This...A Dash of That and I've had some people contact me about the tags.
-I didn't come up with the idea for these (visit A Sprinkle of This to see her tag idea & for some cute shower gifts to go along with the book!) but I did put something together in Storybook Creator Plus that you can print off & add to your gift.
+I didn't come up with the idea for these (visit A Sprinkle of This to see her tag idea & for some cute shower gifts to go along with the book!) but I did put something together in a digital scrapbooking program that you can print off & add to your gift.

 Click on the tag to download the file.